-Disinfection in non health care settings is very important in limiting the potential COVID-19 contamination in places like homes, offices, gyms, restaurants, hotels, etc. Priority for disinfection should be given to high touch surfaces such as door and window handles, food preparation area, counter tops, bathroom surfaces (taps), personal devices, and work spaces.
+Disinfection in non-healthcare settings is critical in limiting the potential for COVID-19 contamination in places like homes, offices, gyms, restaurants, hotels, etc. Therefore, priority for disinfection should be given to high-touch surfaces such as door and window handles, food preparation areas, countertops, bathroom surfaces (taps), personal devices, and workspaces.

-These surfaces should be first cleansed with water and soap to remove the dirt and then disinfected.
-In indoor spaces, it is not recommended to use spray disinfectants, instead they should be applied via cloth or wipes soaked in disinfectant.
+Water and soap should first clean surfaces to remove dirt and then disinfect them.
+It is not recommended to use spray disinfectants indoors; instead, they should be applied via cloth or wipes soaked in disinfectant.